Accreditations, and how they can help

 This is, without a doubt, a good thing.

 However.
-When we think about terms like "efforts undertaken…to mitigate" and "if implemented well, should reduce" it becomes clear that the system is one of aspiration and intent rather than action.
+When we think about terms like "efforts undertaken…to mitigate" and "if implemented well, should reduce" it becomes clear that the system is one of aspiration and intent rather than definite action.
 There is also no mention of any of the environmental impacts of the fashion industry, which are beyond significant.
 Proving intent is a different thing than proving action, and one of them takes a whole lot less effort than the other.
 It’s like the difference between telling a prospective employer "I don’t take drugs" and letting them have the results of a series of drug tests.
 They're just different things.

 This approach is robust in terms of supporting organisations on a journey towards better social and environmental practices, but it also has some unintended consequences.
-In the case of the Ethical Fashion Report, a casual stroll through social media at it’s annual release shows that many people interpret an A+ grade to be the gold standard of ethics (rather than an A+ Grade at committing in principle to doing things better in most ways) and continue their regular consumption of fast fashion - the very thing that needs to change.
+In the case of the Ethical Fashion Report, a casual stroll through social media at its annual release shows that many people interpret an A+ grade to be the gold standard of ethics (rather than an A+ Grade at committing in principle to doing a selection of thing better in most ways) and continue their regular consumption of fast fashion - the very thing that needs to change.
 Meanwhile, others try to tear the whole report apart on the basis that it doesn’t actually necessarily prove that anything has even changed for better.
 In either case, the actual impact in the real world is often smaller than people reasonably interpret or assume, but the conditions are shifted to hopefully gradually improve things over time.
 Hopefully and gradually being the operative words.

-The hard reality is that there are very few examples of large organisations undergoing significant supply chain transformations as a result of these consumer-led effort.
+The hard reality is that there are very few examples of large organisations undergoing significant supply chain transformations as a result of these consumer-led efforts.
 It leaves me believing that this approach of incentivising behaviours through accreditations, whilst a valuable part of the web of things, is not the only or even the best way forward on its own.

-At the other end of the spectrum we have the World Fair Trade Organisation (WFTO), and their WFTO Product Label which is granted to organisations whose entire supply chain and core intent adheres to the 10 Principles of Fair Trade.
-This requires an organisation to be fully committed to fair trade so is, understandably, an exclusive club.
+At the other end of the spectrum we have the World Fair Trade Organisation (WFTO), and their WFTO Product Label which is granted to organisations whose entire supply chain adheres to the 10 Principles of Fair Trade.
+This label requires an organisation to be fully committed to fair trade so is, understandably, an exclusive club.
 The WFTO Product Label can be applied to any product sold by accredited organisations, as well as the organisation itself.

 Fair trade also falls prey to unintended consequences though.
 When large-scale purchasers can’t afford or otherwise don’t want to pay the rates they need to from (either form of) fair trade accredited suppliers, they simply use the mark without permission, or go off and create their own accreditation, sometimes with sufficient scale to become the ‘dominant’ framework globally.
 Historically there have been many ‘brands’ of ‘fair trade accreditation’ in the world - each playing by their own set of rules and diluting the power of fair trade or muddying the water in some way.
 ‘Fairwashing’ sits right alongside ‘green washing’ and ‘social washing’ in the corruption playground.
-This shows that accreditations designed to keep an eye on an organisation’s actions also fail to ensure that good is actually happening.

 All that said, a 'poor' fair trade standard is still better than something not fair trade.
 Buy Fair Trade at any available chance.